OCR-D/ocrd-website/site/en/workflows.md

 In this processing step intrusions of neighbouring segments in regions / lines of a workspace can be removed.
-A (ad-hoc binarization and) connected component analysis is run on every text region / line of every PAGE in the input file group, as well as its overlapping neighbours.
-For each binary object of conflict, it is determined whether it belongs to the neighbour, and can therefore be clipped to white.
+A (ad-hoc binarization and) connected component analysis is run on every text region / line of every PAGE in the input file as well as its overlapping neighbours.
+Now for each conflicting binary object, conflict, it is determined whether it belongs to the neighbour, and can therefore be clipped to white.
 The resulting segment image files are referenced in the output PAGE (as AlternativeImage).